DiffPitcher/demo/index.md

 Here are examples of template-based automatic pitch correction where the pitch curve of a template audio is transferred to the out-of-tune audio.
 A Dynamic Time Warping algorithm based on MCEP is applied to further align template pitch curve and the target audio.

 <small><font color="gray">*The degree of off-key singing is notably higher in Chinese examples.
-Furthermore, these Chinese examples are recorded using mobile devices, mirroring the typical usage scenario of a karaoke app.</font></small>
+Furthermore, these Chinese examples are recorded by mobile devices, mirroring the typical usage scenario of a karaoke app.</font></small>

 #### Sample 1 (CH/Female)